arras-energy/static-website/use-cases/index.md

 The tariff analysis use-case is designed to include a few tariff structures that IOUs, POUs and CCAs implement to give HiPAS GridLAB-D users the ability to explore a variety of tariff designs for their distribution networks and customer compositions.
-Tariff models are obtained from the National Renewable Energy Laboratory (NREL) OpenEI database of tariffs.
-These include recent tariff data for the following utilities.
+Tariff models are obtained from the National Renewable Energy Laboratory (NREL) OpenEI database of tariffs, including:
-- **Investor-Owned Utilities**
-    - Bear Valley Electric Service
-    - Pacific Gas and Electric
-    - PacifiCorp
+- Investor-Owned Utilities
-    - San Diego Gas and Electric
-    - Southern California Edison (SCE)

--  **Publicly Owned LSEs Including Publicly Owned Utilities (POUs)**
+- Publicly Owned LSEs Including Publicly Owned Utilities (POUs)
+- Rural Electric Cooperatives
+- Community Choice Aggregators

 ## Learn More
 Check out [Literature][Literature] for in-depth reports on Arras Energy and its successful use-cases.
 File all bugs/feature requests at [Arras Energy's GitHub repo][Arras Energy's GitHub repo].
 If you have questions, you can ask them on our [Contact Form][Contact Form].